MarynaShavlak/dev-interview-hub/src/entities/Profile/README.md

 ### 3. `index.ts`
 - **`index.ts`**: Entry point for the Profile module, exporting the necessary components and types for use in the application.

+### 4. `testing.ts`
+Entry point for testing-related functionalities within the Profile module.
+It is used primarily for development purposes, such as testing data, reducers, and integrating with tools like Storybook.
+This file is not included in the production code but is essential for ensuring the module's functionality during development.

 ## Public API